 The signs and symptoms of atopic dermatitis (eczema) vary widely from person to person and include:

 - Itching, which can be severe, especially at night

-- Red to brownish-gray spots, especially on the hands, feet, ankles, wrists, neck, upper chest, eyelids, within the curve of the elbows and knees, and on babies, face and scalp
+- Red to brownish-gray spots, especially on the hands, feet, ankles, wrists, neck, upper chest, eyelids, elbows and knees, and in babies on the face and scalp

-- Small, raised bumps from which liquid and crust can leak out when scratched
+- Small raised bumps that allow liquid and crust to leak out if scratched

 - Thickened, cracked, and flaky skin